MicroProfile Working Group Charter

-All matters related to Membership in the Eclipse Foundation and the MicroProfile Working Group will be governed by the Eclipse Foundation Bylaws, Membership Agreement and Eclipse Working Group Process.
+All matters related to Membership in the Eclipse Foundation and the MicroProfile Working Group will be governed by the Eclipse Foundation Bylaws, Membership Agreement and Working Group Process.
 These matters include, without limitation, delinquency, payment of dues, termination, resignation, reinstatement, and assignment.

 This MicroProfile working group is designed as:

 - a means to foster a vibrant and sustainable ecosystem of components and service providers,